hilarykitz/news/README.md

 # news

-A Little News App
+A Little News App, server-side rendered with React and Redux.
+Styling with sass.

 Future improvements:

 UX:

 * Animate loading cards while fetching stories from the API
-* friendly message if fetching fails
+* Friendly message if fetching fails
-* 'Popular Categories' buttons
-* Create a 'My Categories' menu from previous searches *
+* Ability to add and remove categories/sources/countries
+* Filter out non-news sources (ie deviantart is here for some reason?)
+* Ensure legacy browser support

 Stability: